Customized Hair Growth Kit - 60% OFF get started

 Collagen supplements for hair and skin health

 Basic science research suggests that collagen deficiency in hair follicles leads to premature hair thinning.
-In a study from 2012, taking marine collagen resulted in improvements in hair volume, hair shine and thickness, skin moisture retention, and skin smoothness.
-Another 2017 study showed that taking collagen supplements for 6 months improved nail growth and decreased nail breakage.
+In a 2012 study, marine collagen improved hair volume, hair shine and thickness, skin moisture retention, and skin smoothness.
+Another 2017 study showed that taking collagen supplements for six months improved nail growth and decreased nail breakage.

 Gelatin is best used to provide a richer, thicker feel when preparing cheesecakes, marshmallows, curry sauces, and soups.
 The larger collagen molecules found in gelatin make it perfect for cooking.
 You can even make your gelatin by simmering down bones into bone broth.
 Gelatin dissolves only in hot liquids and forms a gel.
 It will not dissolve in cold drinks or smoothies.